b10z/FastButtons_Drupal/README.md

 # FastButtons_Drupal
 A small module that allows users to dublicate or make sticky the "Install" and "Uninstall" buttons under "admin/modules" location.
 Implemented using a List and a page_attachments_alter hook.
 Also a small settings section is located under "admin/config/user-interface/fastbuttons" on which the user can select the display option.

+**Update 8/3/21 <br/>
+-An optional button for flushing the cache has been added.
+Enable it under admin/settings/. <br/>
+-Some code rework.
+Mainly the JS files

 <br/>
 <br/>